dolkensp/hass-intesishome/README.md

 | IS-ASX-WIFI-1           | :x:                      |

 ### WMP (Intesisbox)
 There are two forks for Intesisbox support.
-Intesisbox support was added to the pyintesishome library which this integration uses, however the original https://github.com/jnimmo/hass-intesisbox integration is likely to be better maintaned for the time being.
+Intesisbox support was added to the pyintesishome2 library which this integration uses, however the original https://github.com/jnimmo/hass-intesisbox integration is likely to be better maintaned for the time being.